Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-media-analytics/README.md

 1. In Launch, click the **Extensions** tab.
 2. On the **Catalog** tab, locate the **Adobe Media Analytics for Audio and Video** extension and click **Install**.
-3. Provide extension settings \(see [Configure Media Analytics Extension](#configure-media-analytics-extension)\)
+3. Provide extension settings \(see [Configure Media Analytics Extension](#configure-media-analytics-extension)\).
 4. Click **Save**.
-5. Follow the publishing process, to update SDK configuration
+5. Follow the publishing process to update your SDK configuration.

 ### **Configure Media Analytics Extension**